chriscauley/eye_pi/README.md

 ```
 python manage.py syncdb
-python manage.py collectstatic
+python manage.py collectstatic --noinput
 ```

 Find out what directory you are in, this will be needed in a million places after this:

 `pwd`

-It should be /home/django/eye_pi/, if not you'll see references to that which you'll need to change.
+It should be /home/django/eye_pi/, ~~if not you'll see references to that which you'll need to change.~~ If not just make /home/django and move eye_pi there.
+There are too many references to /home/django for me to test out this hypothetical.

+Now server config:

 ```
 sudo rm /etc/nginx/sites-enabled/default